sjayashree01/calculate_zonal_stats/README.md

-Aggregates pixel values within a prescribed AOI.
+Aggregates pixel values within a region of interest.
 User can choose mean, sum, or variance aggregators.
-AOI, Raster and Aggregator are specified as inputs in the master config.yaml file
+Region, Raster and Aggregator are specified as inputs in the master config.yaml file